Zach McKinstry Player Props: Tigers vs. Braves

 Zach McKinstry At The Plate

-- McKinstry is hitting .249 with seven doubles, a triple, five home runs and 25 walks.
+- McKinstry is batting .249 with seven doubles, a triple, five home runs and 25 walks.

+- Among the qualified batters in MLB play, his batting average ranks 98th, his on-base percentage ranks 49th, and he is 121st in the league in slugging.

-- He has homered in five games this season (8.8%), homering in 2.5% of his plate appearances.
+- He has gone deep in five games this season (8.8%), homering in 2.5% of his trips to the plate.

 - In 10 games this year (17.5%), McKinstry has picked up an RBI, including two games with multiple runs batted in.